AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 Please note that you can only pay your hotel bill as follows:

-Owner, editor and publisher:
+Owner, publisher, and editor:

-Fachverband Hotellerie, 1045 Vienna, Wiedner Hauptstraße 63.
+Fachverband Hotellerie (Professional Association of the Hotel Industry), 1045 Vienna, Wiedner Hauptstraße 63.